Prabhav25/Sumly/README.md

 # Summify
-**Summify** is a chrome extension that summarizes webpages, youtube videos, products on shopping platforms(Amazon, Myntra, Flipkart, etc.), emails, chats (ChatGPT, Gemini, DeepSeek, etc.), documents (PDF, DOCX, PPTX), forms, calendar events, and more in your preferred language and format.
+**Summify** is a chrome extension that summarizes webpages, youtube videos, products on shopping platforms(Amazon, Myntra, Flipkart, etc.), emails, chats (ChatGPT, Gemini, DeepSeek, etc.), files (PDF, DOCX, PPTX, Image), forms, calendar events, and more in your preferred language and format.
 You can also download the summary as a PDF or TXT file, or copy it directly to your clipboard in your preferred language.

 ## [Installation Link](https://chromewebstore.google.com/detail/honfjipamlobaeefcpggckeghjpolmjj?utm_source=item-share-cb)
 - **Step 1:** Install the extension and enter your Gemini API key if you already have one.
 If not, click the [Google AI Studio](https://aistudio.google.com/app/apikey) link to get one.